ScreamingMustard/Project_L/README.md

 <html>
 <body>
 <h1> Stress</h1>
 <p> Just like adults teens suffer from stress as well.
-At least nine out of ten tens feel stressed everyday!
+At least nine out of ten teens feel stressed everyday!
 That's a lot.<br> <br>
 <h1> Why So Stressed Out?
 </h1>
 <p> Stress can be from pressure or anxiety, you never know what could go inside a teeanger's mind.
 A few people believe that teens overact with their problems but they actually are not.
 Without knowing it teens put a lot of pressureon themselves to look, behave, and dress a certain way.
 Stress can become a burden and fester inside you making you just want to give in or run away from the problem that's bothering you.
 It's the same for teens, they feel the same way when dealing with stress or anxiety. </p>